Find an event

 1910 Church, 130 Sisterdale Road

-The Boerne Handmade Market is the largest market of its kind in South Texas.
-The two-day event features more than 75 vendors selling handmade-only items including jewelry, apparel, leather goods, toys, home décor, art, candles, and food.
+The largest market of its kind in South Texas features 75-plus handmade-only vendors selling merchandise that includes jewelry, apparel, leather goods, toys, home décor, art, candles, and food.

 boernehandmademarket.com